-Yasmine’s educational background is in French and Global Health.
-Yasmine is an activist, feminist, blogger and educator.
-As an embodiment of all four, she believes in nurturing and stimulating young minds and that no act of change is small.
-Everyone has a part to play to change their community and make it better.
+Mina Bilkis is an educator, activist, feminist and social entrepreneur.
+As an embodiment of all four, she believes in nurturing and stimulating young minds and that no act of change is small and that everyone has a part to play to change their community to make it better.

 She runs a consultancy and language service business called Mina Bilkis.
 She is also a blogger, photographer, public speaker and facilitator.